eneam/mboxviewer/README.txt

 Changes
 ---

+v 1.0.2.5

+ - To improve mbxoview, please post reviews on what works, what doesn't, create bug tickets and enhancment requests;
+ - submitted Picture Viewer source code files to Github, missing in v1.0.2.4;
+ - users not interesetd in the source code don't need to reinstall mboxview binary file;

 v 1.0.2.4

  - To improve mbxoview, please post reviews on what works, what doesn't, create bug tickets and enhancment requests;